Running agents

 await userSays('What city is the Golden Gate Bridge in?');// -> "San Francisco"

-await userSays('What state is it in?');// -> "California"
+await userSays('What state is it in?');// -> "California"See the chat example for an interactive version.

 Section titled “Exceptions”The SDK throws a small set of errors you can catch:

-property to access the current run state.
+All extend the base AgentsError class, which could provide the state property to access the current run state.

-Here is an example code that handles GuardrailExecutionError
+Here is an example code that handles GuardrailExecutionError:

 import { Agent, run, GuardrailExecutionError, InputGuardrail, InputGuardrailTripwireTriggered,} from '@openai/agents';import { z } from 'zod';